Skip to content

 ”Can we do a 3-month retainer to start?”

 We don’t.
-Instead, we offer a Map (fixed fee, one-page document) followed by a first project scoped against the pillar the Map identified.
+Instead, we offer a Map (fixed fee, one-page document) followed by a first project scoped against the part the Map identified.
 This gives the operator a sense of how we work, without committing to time we can’t hold accountable.

 ”We have ongoing work, can we just put you on retainer?”